0x4248/Legal/Privacy.md

 ### 2.4 Cookies

-My website may use cookies to store information about your preferences.
+My website may use cookies to store information about your preferences but this is very rare.
 No personal information is stored in cookies.
+Cloudflare may put cookies onto my website.

 ## 3. Data Retention